 - Serviceable from -60°F to +450°F

 Master Bond EP42HT-2 is a room temperature curable, two component epoxy adhesive, sealant, coating and casting material featuring high temperature resistance along with outstanding chemical resistance.
 While EP42HT-2 is a superior adhesive, sealant and coating, it is also relatively low in exotherm and castable up to 2-3 inches thick.
-EP42HT-2 cures readily at ambient temperatures or more quickly at elevated temperatures.
-A desirable cure schedule to optimize its properties is overnight at room temperature followed by 2-4 hours at 150-200°F. EP42HT-2 has an easy to use 100 to 40 mix ratio by weight or 100 to 50 by volume.
+EP42HT-2 cures readily at ambient temperatures in 2-3 days, or in 2-3 hours at 200°F. The optimum cure is either of these schedules followed by an additional post cure for 3-5 hours at 225-300°F. EP42HT-2 has an easy to use 100 to 40 mix ratio by weight or 100 to 50 by volume.
 It is resistant to a wide variety of acids, bases, solvents, fuels, oils and salts.
 It also has excellent electrical insulation properties.
 Its service temperature range is from -60°F to +450°F. EP42HT-2 is used in electronic, electrical, fiber-optic, optical and OEM type applications.
 The regular color of Part A is clear and Part B is amber.
 It is also available in black and other colors, upon request.
 The system has superior optical transmission properties, particularly in thinner sections, as well as a high index of refraction for an epoxy.

 - Non-critical 100 to 40 mix ratio by weight or 100 to 50 by volume